The Winter's Tale: 21st century

 In 2009, four separate productions were staged.
 Sam Mendes inaugurated his transatlantic "Bridge Project" directing The Winter's Tale with a cast featuring Simon Russell Beale (Leontes), Rebecca Hall (Hermione), Ethan Hawke (Autolycus), Sinéad Cusack (Paulina), and Morven Christie (Perdita).
 The Royal Shakespeare Company mounted the show.
 Theatre Delicatessen also staged productions of The Winter's Tale in 2009.
 The play is in the repertory of the Stratford Festival of Canada and was seen at the New York Shakespeare Festival, Central Park, in 2010.
 Last, the Hudson Shakespeare Company of New Jersey presented a production as part of their annual Shakespeare in the Parks series, set in central Europe during the early 1900s era of the Austro-Hungarian Empire but with a decidedly diverse cast.
 African American actors Tony White played Leontes, Deirdre Ann Johnson played Hermione, and Monica Jones in a dual role of Mamillius and Perdita.
 Angela Liao appeared as Paulina.

 In 2013, the RSC staged a new production directed by Lucy Bailey, starring Jo Stone-Fewings as Leontes and Tara Fitzgerald as Hermione.
 This production premiered at the Royal Shakespeare Theatre on 24 January 2013.

 In 2015, the Kenneth Branagh Production company staged the play at the Garrick Theatre, with simultaneous broadcast to cinemas.
 The production featured Kenneth Branagh as Leontes, Judi Dench as Paulina, and Miranda Raison as Hermione.
 The same year, Cheek by Jowl staged the play, directed by Declan Donnellan and designed by Nick Ormerod.
 The production toured globally, including to France, Spain, the US and Russia, and was livestreamed around the world in a partnership with the BBC and Riverside Studios.

-In 2017, The Public Theatre Mobile Unit staged the play, directed by Lee Sunday Evans.
+In 2017, The Public Theater Mobile Unit staged the play, directed by Lee Sunday Evans.
 In 2018, Theatre for a New Audience staged the play Off-Broadway, directed by Arin Arbus with Kelley Curran as Hermione and Anatol Yusef as Leontes.

 In 2018, the play was also performed at Shakespeare's Globe, in London.
 The Globe staged it again in 2023, in a production where the audience walked between the Sam Wanamaker Playhouse (where the Sicilian scenes were staged) and the main Globe Theatre (where the Bohemian scenes were staged).